IlyaasK/website/content/posts/eid-and-tribalism.md

 What is the point of this celebration?
 Dopamine?
 Sure.
 What does this achieve?
 I don't know.
 I've stopped asking such questions when it comes to religion because computation or thinking is effortful and time-consuming and I have limited resources.
 I'd rather spend them riding, reading, and writing (but more imp topics).

 All I know is that it is annoying.
 At least they were doing it during the day.
-Raat ko navratri is just paingul.
+Raat ko navratri is just painful.
 Let me fucking sleep.
 Tum bhi so jao.
 (Go to sleep as well.)
 Ride early and grind.